Geology is a wonderfully interdisciplinary field of study that often appeals to individuals who like working outdoors.

 Among the degree plans available:

-The bachelor of science degree is intended for students who want to “get their hands dirty” and be practitioners of geology.
-The bachelor of arts degree is designed for those who want to be teachers, interpreters, regulators or managers of geologic activities.
-Students in the B.S. degree program generally will continue their studies in geosciences or closely related programs in graduate schools attaining the master's or doctorate degrees.
+The Bachelor of Science degree is intended for students who want to "get their hands dirty" and be practitioners of geology.
+Students generally will continue their studies in geosciences or closely related programs in graduate schools and attain a master's or doctorate degree.

 Fast track program